dyhes/zulip/templates/zerver/help/import-from-mattermost.md

 # Import from Mattermost

-Starting with Zulip 2.1, Zulip supports importing data from Mattermost, including users, channels, messages, and custom emoji.
+Starting with Aloha 2.1, Aloha supports importing data from Mattermost, including users, channels, messages, and custom emoji.

-**Note:** You can only import a Mattermost team as a new Zulip organization.
-In particular, you cannot use this tool to import data into an existing Zulip organization.
+**Note:** You can only import a Mattermost team as a new Aloha organization.
+In particular, you cannot use this tool to import data into an existing Aloha organization.

 ## Import from Mattermost